 Saint Priscilla and Saint Aquilla

 This couple assisted Saint Paul in his missionary work in Corinth, Ephesus and Rome and he called them his “coworkers in Christ Jesus.”
 They were instrumental in teaching the evangelist Apollos more about Christ.
 They are usually mentioned together in the New Testament, but Priscilla’s name often comes first—unusual for this male-dominated society.
 They are also recognized as saints by the Orthodox and Lutheran Churches.
 Their feast day is July 8 and they are the patron saint of married couples.
+Read more about them in Saints of the Bible by Theresa Doyle-Nelson.

 Saint Zedislava Berka